jordles/jordles/README.md

 ### Hi there👋

 My name is Jacky, but you can also call me Jordles.
-Im a software engineer with a focus on full-stack development.
+Im a software engineer with a focus on frontend development.

 I'm currently taking a bootcamp by 100Devs, while practicing code everyday on LeetCode & CodeWars, among other helpful resources online.
 You can also check out my LinkedIn and my other socials through my personal portfolio!